 - Strongly Recommended: Introductory Kinesiology (PSK4U) or Exercise Science (PSE4U) if available.

-1. The course Anatomy and Physiology 12 will be accepted in place of Gr.12 Biology where provided.
+- The course Anatomy and Physiology 12 will be considered from jurisdictions where Gr.
+12 Biology is not available

-4. All applicants must present the English, Math and Science i.e. (Biology/Chemistry/Physics) requirements.
-All applicants, including those who must present proof of English facility, will be required to present a senior level English course (equivalent to Ontario ENG4U/EAE4U)for admission to all undergraduate programs.
+- All applicants must present the English, Math and Science (i.e., biology/chemistry/physics) requirements.
+All applicants, including those who must present proof of English facility, will be required to present a senior level English course (equivalent to Ontario ENG4U/EAE4U) for admission to all undergraduate programs.
 The English course result will be considered in the admissions process and calculated as part of an applicant's admission average.